Harishanan/Machine-Learning-HPC-/README.md

 # Install Operating System in Compute Node
 The process of installing the operating system on a compute node is similar to that of the head node, with the exception that it is not required the installation of Ubuntu Server specifically.

+# SLURM Configuration

+SLURM stands for Simple Linux Utility for Resource Management.
+SLURM is a free and open source workload manager, which are specially designed for supercomputers or cluster computers based on LINUX.
+It has three core funcationality, the first one being allocation of exclusive and non-exclusive access of compute node resources from head node, so that head node can use the resources for performing tasks.
+Secondly, it provides framework for starting,executing and monitoring tasks on a set of allocated nodes.

 ## References
 1. https://hpc.uni.lu/infrastructure/network
 2. https://dlcdnimgs.asus.com/websites/global/aboutASUS/OS/Linux_Status_report_202312.pdf